-Rabobank Group is subject to the tax laws of all countries in which it operates.
+The Rabobank Group is subject to the tax laws of all countries in which it operates.
 Tax risk is the risk associated with changes in tax law or in the interpretation of tax law.
 It also includes the risk of changes in tax rates and the risk of failure to comply with procedures required by tax authorities.
 Failure to manage tax risks could lead to an additional tax charge.
 It could also lead to a financial penalty for failure to comply with required tax procedures or other aspects of tax law.
-If, as a result of a particular tax risk materialising, the tax costs associated with particular transactions are greater than anticipated, it could affect the profitability of those transactions, which could have a material adverse effect on Rabobank Group's results of operations.
+If, as a result of a particular tax risk materialising, the tax costs associated with particular transactions are greater than anticipated, it could affect the profitability of those transactions.